lsjbh45/lsjbh45/README.md

 ### Hi there 👋

-I'm Seungjik Lee, currently an undergraduate student in the Department of Computer Science and Engineering.
+I'm Seungjik Lee, an undergraduate student in the Dept of Computer Science and Engineering at Korea University.

+Currently interested in the field of Software Development and Server Engineering.

+Learning experiences in various fields patiently in order to move forward as a developer.

+Served as 소프트웨어개발병 at ROK Air Force, Developed Intranet Web Applications using Spring Framework (2021.03~2022.09)

-### Github Contribution Log
+### Github Contribution Logs (Including Private Repos)

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats-lsjbh45.vercel.app/api?username=lsjbh45&show_icons=true&theme=transparent&count_private=true&include_all_commits=true" />